s5uishida/build_srsran_5g_zmq/README.md

 ## Issues

 If the latest `main` branch doesn't work, you may try the latest `release` version.
-**This issue regarding the number of CPU cores may be unique to my environment.**
+**This constraint regarding the minimum number of CPU cores may be unique to my environment.**

 1. If the `gnb` on Virtualbox VM fails to do `NGSetup`, [this](https://github.com/srsran/srsRAN_Project/issues/172#issuecomment-1681908406) might help to solve it.
 2. According to [here](https://github.com/srsran/srsRAN_4G/issues/1213), there is an issue where downlink packets stop flowing between srsue and srsgnb via ZeroMQ.
 The hotfix is [here](https://github.com/srsran/srsRAN_4G/issues/1213#issuecomment-1703512937).